ekoorb23/ekoorb23.github.io/redsolution/index.md

 ## About

 This project was a final year undergraduate university assessment, for the subject _Online documentary_.
-It was completed as a group project, with four members.
+It was completed as a group project, with four members, in October 2019.

 The documentary was created using [Tumult Hype](https://tumult.com/hype/), a HTML5 creation app for macOS.